raedrizk/ansible-security-workshop/README.md

 1. **All traffic between the web application and the database should be encrypted.**
 2. **All traffic to the web application should be encrypted.**

+These are very common policies mandated by security organizations, and are increasingly common as organizations strive for Zero Trust.

 Based on the initial setup of the workshop described earlier, we can tell that to meet those requirements, we have some work to do!:
 1. We know that the webserver only listens for http traffic